Wealthronic · Independent personal-finance journalism

 Net after direct costs−$205

-I lost approximately $205 over six months.
+That is a loss of roughly $205 over six months.
 Possibly worse, depending on how the wear estimate plays out at resale.

 The non-financial cost

-It might work for: a second car you genuinely do not need (not a primary vehicle); a car located in a high-demand area (an airport-adjacent zip code, where listings get 12+ rental days a month); a vehicle type that commands a premium (a pickup truck during the moving season, a convertible in a beach town).
-For a daily-driver Outback in a mid-sized northeastern city, the marketplace's pricing did not support the costs.
+It can work for: a second car you genuinely do not need (not a primary vehicle); a car located in a high-demand area (an airport-adjacent zip code, where listings get 12+ rental days a month); or a vehicle type that commands a premium (a pickup truck during the moving season, a convertible in a beach town).

 Editorial note.
 Wealthronic publishes general educational information about personal finance — it is not personalized financial, tax, or legal advice.
 Specific dollar figures, returns, and timeframes in this article describe the author's experience and should not be taken as projections.
 Please consult a licensed financial professional before making material decisions about your money.
 Read our full editorial & affiliate disclosure.